Spicy Tofu Triangles on a Cool Bed of Lettuce

 - 1 tablespoon reduced-sodium soy sauce

 - 1 tablespoon agave nectar or maple syrup

-- 2 to 3 cups shredded crisp lettuce (such as romaine),
+- 2 to 3 cups thinly shredded crisp lettuce (such as romaine)

-- 2 to 3 tablespoons Vegan Ranch Dressing or Nasoya
+- 2 to 3 tablespoons Vegan Ranch Dressing, or vegan mayonnaise

 Cut each block of tofu into six slabs crosswise.
 Blot well, then cut each slab in half to make two squares.
 Finally, cut each square on the diagonal to make triangles.

-Combine the hoisin sauce, ketchup, soy sauce, agave nectar, oil and dissolved chili paste in a small mixing bowl and whisk together.
+Combine the hoisin sauce, ketchup, soy sauce, agave nectar, oil, and hot sauce in a small mixing bowl and whisk together.

 - Here are lots more easy tofu recipes.